reyg3/uaenvironment.github.io/README.md

 ## Technology Transfer

+TRAD is always seeking opportunities to expand our team knowledge and partner with new entities that help us advance our work and future opportunities.

 >### **National Science Foundation Innovation Corps (NSF I-Corps) Training Program**
 > The U.S. National Science Foundation’s Innovation Corps (I-Corps™) program is an immersive, entrepreneurial training program that facilitates the transformation of invention to impact.
 This immersive, seven-week experiential training program prepares scientists and engineers to extend their focus beyond the university laboratory — accelerating the economic and societal benefits of NSF-funded and other basic research projects that are ready to move toward commercialization.
 Visit the [NSF's I-Corps website](https://new.nsf.gov/funding/initiatives/i-corps) for more information.
 >#### **Desert and Pacific Regional Hub 2023 - Cohort 6 - Fire Data Dynamics**